FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 1. An Honours degree or equivalent*

-2. Successful completion of the pre-clinical training Working with children, young people & families: a psychoanalytic observational approach (M7) or an equivalent course with similar learning outcomes to M7.
+2. Successful completion of the pre-clinical course Perinatal, child, adolescent and family work: a psychoanalytic observational approach (M7) or an equivalent course with similar learning outcomes to M7.
 This course provides a foundation for the clinical training.
-With your M80 application form you will need to provide academic papers submitted for the M7 course:
+As part of your M80 application, you will need to provide the following academic papers submitted for the M7 course:

-4. Analysis: Personal psychoanalysis (usually four or five sessions per week) is an essential component of the Child and Adolescent Psychotherapy training.
+4. Analysis: Personal psychoanalysis (usually four or five sessions per week) is an essential component of the Child and adolescent psychoanalytic psychotherapy training.
 It is at the heart of supporting the trainee’s personal and professional development and strongly contributes towards their continuing development after training.

 We are committed to widening access to the training and to build on the diversity of our training groups.
 We do understand that some applicants will not have the opportunity to start personal therapy, for financial, geographical and other reasons, and we do not want this to be a barrier to making an application.

-All accepted applicants need to be in a position to start their personal analysis at the beginning of their training,i.e. the latest at the start of the Autumn Term, or they will not be able to take up their place.
-There is an accredited list of Analysts who are suitably experienced for working with our trainees.
+All accepted applicants need to be in a position to start their personal analysis at the beginning of their training, i.e. at the start of the Autumn Term at the latest, or they will not be able to take up their place.
+There is an accredited list of analysts who are suitably experienced for working with our trainees.
 We have a separate process to help identify a suitable analytic vacancy.
 This can take several months, so it is important to contact us early on, in relation to starting before training, or to be ready to start at the beginning of the course.

-5. References: from your M7 tutor and teachers and from your work place.
+5. References: from your M7 or equivalent course tutor and teachers and from your work place.

 6. Personal suitability

-Are strong in personal suitability by which we mean that you can demonstrate:
+We require that trainees are strong in personal suitability, by which we mean that you can demonstrate:

 Please note that this does not guarantee a place on the training.

-*If you have an international degree you will need to apply to NARIC to verify your degree equivalence in the United Kingdom: https://www.naric.org.uk/naric/About%20Us.aspx
+*If you have an international degree you will need to apply to NARIC to verify your degree equivalence in the United Kingdom.

-**The Infant Observation and Work Discussion Papers are required for the selection process and a discussion of some aspects of the papers you upload, will form part of the interview.
-If you are in 2nd year M7 you can provide the formative assessment portfolio (1st year work) in place of one paper (either WD or Inf Obs) and at least a draft of the 2nd year paper of the other.
+**The Infant Observation and Work Discussion Papers are required for the selection process and a discussion of some aspects of the papers will form part of the interview.
+If you are in the 2nd year of M7, you can provide the 1st year paper in place of one paper (either WD or Inf Obs) and a draft of the 2nd year paper of the other.
+Please be aware that you will need to provide a draft of the paper you had not submitted at a time agreed during your interview – about 2-3 weeks after the interview and before decisions of acceptance are made by the M80 course team.

 I have studied on a similar course to M7, do I still need to complete the Tavistock and Portman course?